lupyuen/lupyuen.github.io/src/semihost.md

 - [__"NuttX Star64 with Initial RAM Disk"__](https://lupyuen.github.io/articles/semihost#nuttx-star64-with-initial-ram-disk)

-We did it with plenty of guidance from NuttX on __LiteX Arty-A7__.
-Here's our Detailed Analysis...
+We did it with plenty of guidance from NuttX on __LiteX Arty-A7__, below is our Detailed Analysis.

-First we look at the Initial RAM Disk for LiteX Arty-A7...
+First we look at the Initial RAM Disk for LiteX Arty-A7.
 To generate the RAM Disk, we run this command...

 ```bash
 cd nuttx